 As an example of his focus on the dollar, he recounts a story that is telling in retrospect.
 At Simpson’s-on-the-Strand, the iconic London restaurant, he enjoyed its famous roast beef.
 He asked for a second helping as the house was known to offer it without additional charge.

-On being presented with the bill, an extra two shillings was added!
+At the end of the meal, upon being presented with the bill, an extra two shillings was added!
 When he protested, he was told a 100-year-policy not to charge extra had been changed the day before.
-He still remembered this, a man wealthy beyond most peoples’ dreams, 25 years later.
+He still remembered that, a man wealthy beyond most peoples’ dreams, 25 years later.

-While Catholic, he married a Protestant, Elizabeth (aka Libbie) Raab, of Scots-Irish and German descent.
-I mention these ethnicities only because he does and he stresses what he felt were largely positive values they imparted: The need to work hard, to provide for oneself and dependants, to save, to learn, to contribute back to society.
+Although Catholic, he married a Protestant, Elizabeth (aka Libbie) Raab, who was Scots-Irish and German in descent.
+I mention these ethnicities only because he does, and he stresses what he felt were the positive values they imparted: the need to work hard, to provide for oneself and one’s dependants, to save, to learn, to give back to society.

-One statement that resonated with me is his description of the community as something developed with sacrifice and struggle by past generations, on which everyone’s success depends.
-He explains that to improve and sustain the community each must contribute in his turn and not take the inheritance for granted.
+One statement resonated in particular: his description of the community as something that was developed with sacrifice and struggle by past generations, on which everyone’s success depends.
+He explained that to improve and sustain the community, each must contribute to it in his turn and not take the inheritance for granted.

-Another thing he states is, many people are capable of success but don’t achieve it for various reasons including being perfectionist.
+Another thing he states is that many people are capable of success but don’t achieve it for various reasons including being perfectionist.
 He states one must often take a chance in business even though not all information is known, even at the risk of failing.
-He mentions, although in no great detail, investments he made that were not successful.
+He mentions, although not in great detail, investments he made that were not successful.

-Two investments that failed were in magazine-publishing, an interesting potential business for an avowed non-intellectual, a “pusher” as he called himself.
+Two of his investments that failed were in magazine-publishing – an interesting potential business for an avowed non-intellectual, or “pusher” as he called himself.

-It’s all good common sense, that he displayed in abundance.
-For hobbies he fished and hunted, including at a camp in Quebec.
-He also raised prize-winning livestock and poultry on a large farm outside Rochester.
+It’s all good common sense, which the book displays in abundance.
+For hobbies, he fished and hunted, including at a camp in Quebec.
+He raised prize-winning livestock and poultry on a large farm outside Rochester.

 There have always been people like Wehle.
-The semi-conductor and software industries were and are full of them, as of course early and modern brewing and other industries.
-The type itself doesn’t really change, but society as he describes it has changed, I think.
+The semi-conductor and software industries were, and are, full of them, as of course early and modern brewing was and is.
+The type doesn’t really change, but society as he describes it has changed, I think.

-It is hard to say how he would view our modern society; I don’t think he would be died-in-the-wool conservative but many aspects of modern life would be hard for him to appreciate, I think, especially the altered view of families and the role of working women.
+It is hard to say how he would view our modern society; I don’t think he would be a dyed-in-the-wool conservative but some aspects of life today would be hard for him to appreciate, I think, especially the altered view of families and the role of working women.

-The only disappointment I had reading the book is the absence of a “beer” chapter.
+The only disappointment I had reading the book was the absence of a “beer” chapter.
 He states he had to decide what to include and what to leave out.
-I think he felt this was a technical area not likely of interest to family and friends, the main intended reading audience again.
+I think he probably felt that was a technical area, not likely of interest to family and friends, the main intended audience for the book.

-All told though, the book portrays a surpassingly successful and interesting business executive and American.
+All told though it portrays a surpassingly successful and interesting business executive and American.

 N.B.
 Of the many photos in the book, only one shows Louis Wehle holding a glass of beer.
 It is a full pint of ale at the bar of the Cheshire Cheese pub, Fleet Street, London.